-The WG notes that there are a number of different assays and instruments that are appropriate to perform the chromogenic substrate assay.
+In patients being treated with emicizumab, Factor VIII inhibitors can only be measured using a chromogenic assay with bovine reagents.
+Investigators should select an assay that aligns with the one used to determine the potency of the product.
 Once an assay is chosen for a particular study, the WG recommends that no changes in the protocol be made over the course of the study.
 Because results can vary with the instrumentation and reagents, the WG recommends that the investigator record the make and manufacturer of equipment, the repeatability and coefficients of variation for the assay, and the reagents used.
+Use of a central laboratory for multi-center clinical trials is strongly encouraged.